7aitsev/ansible-tuto/step-11/README.md

 ## Group vars

-The check interval will be set in a group_vars file for haproxy.
-This will ensure all haproxies will inherit from it.
+The check interval will be set in a group_vars file for HAProxy.
+This will ensure all HAProxies will inherit from it.

 We just need to create the file `group_vars/haproxy.yml` below the inventory directory.
 The file has to be named after the group you want to define the variables for.
 If we wanted to define variables for the web group, the file would be named `group_vars/web.yml`.

-Note that the `.yml` is optionalm: we could name haproxy group vars file `group_vars/haproxy` and Ansible would be ok with it.
+Note that the `.yml` is optionalm: we could name HAProxy group vars file `group_vars/haproxy` and Ansible would be ok with it.
 The extension just helps editors picking the right syntax highlighter.